 3. Getting Certified & Entering the workforce

-After you finish your selected program or course and obtain the certification, you can reach out to employers and start your career in medical assistance.
+After you finish your selected program or course and obtain the certification (Are Medical Assistant Licenses Required?), you can reach out to employers and start your career in medical assistance.
 This can typically take 2-4 months.

 So, based on that, let’s finally break down –